will123195/bleh/README.md

 #### Handlebars

-Your handlebars helpers will work on both the server and client if you specify them in `lib/handlebars-helpers.js` (assuming you're using the `html5` layout.
+Your handlebars helpers will work on both the server and client if you specify them in `lib/handlebars-helpers.js` (assuming you're using the `html5` layout).

 For example: [`handlebars-helpers.js`](sample-app/lib/handlebars-helpers.js)